 The following table shows the average annual historical emissions results obtained per category changes from a forest type to a non-forest type over the Reference Period.
-The emissions are generated relating the data and parameters described above (Activity data and Emission Factors) and summarized in the Annex-Table 10, by applying Equation 14.
+The emissions are generated relating the data and parameters described above (Activity data and Emission Factors) and summarized in the Table 17, by applying Error!
+Reference source not found..

-Annex-Table 10: Calculation of the average annual historical emissions over the Reference Period.
+Table 17: Calculation of the average annual historical emissions over the Reference Period